estuary/flow/site/docs/reference/Connectors/dekaf/dekaf-materialize.md

    ![Export Dekaf Access Token](https://storage.googleapis.com/estuary-marketing-strapi-uploads/uploads//Group_22_95a85083d4/Group_22_95a85083d4.png)

-2. In your Materialize instance, use the SQL shell to create a new secret and connection using the Kafka source connector.
+2. In your Materialize dashboard, use the SQL shell to create a new secret and connection using the Kafka source connector.
 Use the following SQL commands to configure the connection to Estuary Flow:

    ```sql
    CREATE